 Much like the fact above, perfect dictation isn’t something you immediately know how to do; you must learn and train your voice to achieve the best results.

-In the spirit of World Voice Day 2019, our expert trainers are giving their insight into training your voice and become a voice recognition expert!
+In the spirit of World Voice Day, our expert trainers are giving their insight into our training courses and sharing our Dragon dictation tips!

 Avoid.
 Dictating.
 By.
 Word.
 (Like this)